Kitchen hygiene and food safety

 - You can use a hot wash in the washing machine, or boil them in water for 15 minutes.

-- If you’ve used a cloth to wipe up after raw meat or vegetables, then replace it straight away with a clean one.
+- If you’ve used a cloth to wipe up after raw meat or vegetables, then replace it immediately with a clean one.

-- If your dishcloth smells, then it’s definitely time to change it.
+- If your dishcloth smells, then it’s definitely time to wash it.

 Start and finish with a clean worktop

-- Always wash the kitchen worktop before you start preparing food.
+- Always wash the kitchen worktop with hot soapy water before preparing food.

-- Clean up straight away after handling raw meat, raw eggs or soil on raw vegetables.
+- Clean surfaces with hot soapy water immediately after handling raw meat, poultry, fish, eggs or soil on raw vegetables.

 - You are likely to touch the fridge and door handles, the oven, the microwave, the kitchen tap and the sink area when you are preparing food.
 Remember to clean these well too.